gnzlbg/is_sorted/readme.md

 * `align_offset`: is used to handle misaligned inputs in the vectorized algorithms

-Explicit vectorization delivers a 2x throughput increase over the auto-vectorized versions produced by `rustc`.
+Explicit vectorization delivers a 2x throughput increase over the auto-vectorized versions produced by `rustc`, just run:

+> cargo bench
+> cargo bench --features unstable

+and see for yourself.

 ## License